microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

     * [SF.6: Use using namespace directives for transition, for foundation libraries (such as std), or within a local scope (only)](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rs-using)
     * [SF.7: Don't write using namespace at global scope in a header file](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rs-using-directive)

-Other

-* Qualify usages of `auto` with `const`, `*`, `&` and `&&` where applicable to more clearly express the intent
-* When adding a new class, disable copy/assignment/move until you have a proven need for these capabilities.
-If a need arises, enable copy/assignment/move selectively, and when doing so validate that the implementation of the class supports what is being enabled.
-  * Use `ORT_DISALLOW_COPY_ASSIGNMENT_AND_MOVE` initially
-  * See the other `ORT_DISALLOW_*` macros in <https://github.com/microsoft/onnxruntime/blob/master/include/onnxruntime/core/common/common.h>
-* Prefer passing `gsl::span<const T>` by value (or `std::span` when supported) as input arguments when passing const references to containers with contiguous storage (like `std::vector`).
-This allows to make the function container independent, represent arbitrary memory spans or pass sub-spans as an argument.
-* Use `AsSpan({1, 2, 3})` to convert `std::initializer_list<T>` to a span.
-You can also use `std::array`.
-* Prefer passing `std::string_view` by value instead of `const std::string&`.
-* Prefer returning `gsl::span<const T>` or `gsl::span<T>` by value instead of a const reference or reference to a contiguous member container.
+### Containers to use

+Onnxruntime aims to reduce latency and latency variance by minimizing the amount of dynamic memory allocations and avoid using locks.

+* `std::unique_ptr` is often used for delayed or optional construction of objects or members of classes.
+Use `std::optional` as appropriate to reduce the number of allocations.

-* The use of the following container `typedef`s to reduce memory allocations is preferred:
+* The use of the following container `typedef`s to reduce memory allocations is required:
   * Use `TensorShapeVector` typedef to build or modify shapes from `core/framework/tensor_shape.h`.
 It is based on a vector implementation that features small buffer optimization.
 Its small buffer size is the same to that of in TensorShape.
-Use `InlinedShapeVector<T>` for shape related operations, but of different type.
-  * Use `InlinedVector<T>` typedef instead of std::vector.
+  * Use `InlinedVector<T>` typedef instead of std::vector defined at `core/common/inlined_containers_fwd.h`.
 By default, it provides 64 bytes of inlined storage.
 You can customize inlined size with the second template non-type parameter N.
-  * Use `InlinedHashSet<T>` and `InlinedHashMap<T>` typedefs from `core/framework/inlined_containers.h`.
+  * Use `InlinedHashSet<T>` and `InlinedHashMap<T>` typedefs from `core/common/inlined_containers.h`.
 These are drop-in replacements for `std::unordered_set/map` that store their keys and values in one continuous buffer and reduce the number of allocations.
-They also do not allocate an `end` node.
-Note, that these Hash containers do not provide pointer stability.
+They also do not allocate an `end` node when default constructed.
+Note, that these Hash containers do not provide pointer stability. `std::map` and `std::set` can often be replaced by hash containers as well.
+  * For the node based containers where pointer stability is required, use `NodeHashSet` and `NodeHashMap`.
+Although node based, they are more cache friendly.
+  * Use `core/common/inlined_containers_fwd.h` to forward declare any of the above container types.
-  * Consider using `std::string_view` to use in maps and sets to reduce the number of allocations and avoid string duplication.
-Keep in mind that the strings referred to must be alive.
+  * Consider using `std::string_view` for use in containers to reduce the number of allocations and avoid string duplication.
+Keep in mind that the lifespan of the objects being referred to must eclipse the lifespan of the corresponding `std::string_view`.
   * We have selected to use `Abseil` library for the above typedefs.
 Abseil container documentation is [here](https://abseil.io/docs/cpp/guides/container#abseil-containers).
+  * Do not use `Abseil` library or `absl` namespace directly.
+We should be able to build Onnxruntime without Abseil.
+  * Use `onnxruntime/tools/natvis/abseil-cpp.natvis` for the above containers visualizations and debugging help in `VS Studio` and `VS Code`.
 * Prefer using `reserve()` and not `resize()` on vectors. `resize()` default constructs all the elements for the size which can be expensive/noticeable even if the type is trivial.
 Default values are rarely used in practice and it becomes a waste.
 Construction like `std::vector<int>(10, 0)` is the same as `resize()` and is potentially wasteful.
-* Use `reserve()` on hash containers or pass the number of items in the constructor.
+* Use `reserve()` on hash containers and vectors.

+### Other

+* Qualify usages of `auto` with `const`, `*`, `&` and `&&` where applicable to more clearly express the intent
+* When adding a new class, disable copy/assignment/move until you have a proven need for these capabilities.
+If a need arises, enable copy/assignment/move selectively, and when doing so validate that the implementation of the class supports what is being enabled.
+  * Use `ORT_DISALLOW_COPY_ASSIGNMENT_AND_MOVE` initially
+  * See the other `ORT_DISALLOW_*` macros in <https://github.com/microsoft/onnxruntime/blob/master/include/onnxruntime/core/common/common.h>
+* Prefer passing `gsl::span<const T>` by value (or `std::span` when supported) as input arguments when passing const references to containers with contiguous storage (like `std::vector`).
+This allows to make the function container independent, represent arbitrary memory spans or pass sub-spans as an argument.
+* Prefer returning `gsl::span<const T>` or `gsl::span<T>` by value instead of a const reference or reference to a contiguous member container.
+* Use `AsSpan({1, 2, 3})` defined at `core/common/span_utils.h` to convert `std::initializer_list<T>` to a span.
+You can also use `std::array`.
+* Prefer passing `std::string_view` by value instead of `const std::string&`.
 * Don't use `else` after `return`. see: [https://llvm.org/docs/CodingStandards.html#don-t-use-else-after-a-return](https://llvm.org/docs/CodingStandards.html#don-t-use-else-after-a-return)
 * Don't overuse `std::shared_ptr`.
 Use `std::shared_ptr` only if it's not clear when and where the object will be de-allocated.
 See also: [https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-shared_ptr](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-shared_ptr)
 * Avoid using the `long` type, which could be either 32 bits or 64 bits.